yilmazbingo/svelte-redis/NOTES/systemdesign/sharding.md

 - Since there is no hashing function you can add more machine. you wont need to move around the data.

 diasadvantage is inbaalanced shards. maybe price range more often in 20-40 dollars range. this range is called `hotspot`

+range based sharding is useful if your queriying alot with range based.